 Do you want a traditional desktop computer or an all-in-one?
 An all-in-one is a modular desktop unit with an integrated display.
 They look terrific -- taking up less space and producing less cord and other clutter than traditional desktop setups.
-But all-in-one computers can be pricier than a conventional desktop or sacrifice processing power for display quality.
+But an all-in-one computer can be pricier than a conventional desktop or sacrifice processing power for display quality.
 Also, you can't upgrade the monitor and can rarely upgrade components.

 Will you be using your computer as a home theater PC (HTPC)?
 If so, you'll want a desktop computer with an HDMI output for sending HD content to your TV (or monitor).
-As a bare minimum, you can use an HDCP-compliant DVI output and a DVI to HDMI connector.
+As a bare minimum, you can use an HDCP-compliant DVI output and a DVI-to-HDMI connector.
 An integrated optical drive is also a plus -- preferably a Blu-ray drive -- but you can also add an external drive post-purchase.
 Some desktop computers designed for HTPC use ship with a remote control as well.

-Some systems are upgradable at purchase -- or later on by the owner -- to use more advanced graphics solutions, but that adds to the ultimate bottom line.
+Is gaming a concern?
+If you are serious about gaming, be sure to choose your computer with that in mind.
+Most cheaper desktop computers rely on integrated graphics.
+Some have discrete graphics, but use a low-end graphics card.
+Some systems are upgradable at purchase -- or later by the owner -- to use more advanced graphics solutions, but that adds to the ultimate bottom line.
 However, all but the lowest-powered systems can handle less intense games without a hitch.
-If there's a specific game you know you'll want to play, check its hardware requirements and choose appropriately.
+If there's a specific game you know you'll want to play, check its hardware requirements before you buy.

 Do you want the flexibility to upgrade your system as your needs grow?
 All-in-ones and compact desktops typically offer no or very limited expandability.
 If you'd like to add more memory, additional hard drives, graphics cards, etc. later on, your best bet is a traditional full-sized tower.